- This review was updated after the player received the Nougat version. All new remarks are in red color.

 At least 23.976 playback appears to be fine without annoying hiccups every now and then.

-Wireless playback of mid-> high bitrate .mkv was no issue for the Wi-Fi AC as long as you have a clear reception.
+Wireless playback of mid-> high bitrate 1080p .mkv video files was no issue for the Wi-Fi AC as long as you have a clear reception and a capable Dual Band access point.

 Via wired LAN playback of high bit-rate .ISO backups was a breeze as expected.